 - Take a zip-lock bag and put your all lemons in it, make sure to remove excess air before zipping (Removing extra air keeps your lemon fresh and long-lasting).
 Now, seal the zip locker tightly.

 - Once zipped well, transfer the bag of lemons to a freezer. it may take 2-4 hours to be frozen fully.

 - To use the frozen lemons, you have to thaw or defrost them first.
 To thaw the lemons, you can either use a microwave oven or use cold water.
-Some microwave oven in the market has defrosting button to thaw the frozen ingredients.
+Some microwave oven in the market has a defrosting button to thaw the frozen ingredients.
 Make sure to heat the frozen lemons at a very low temperature to thaw them for up to 1-3 minutes.
 Once thawed cut and use them in desired recipes.
-Otherwise, you can thaw lemons keeping them 10-15 minutes in cold water.
+Otherwise, you can thaw lemons keeping them for 10-15 minutes in cold water.

 - Does lime juice go bad?
 How long does lime juice last?

 - Does orange juice go bad?
 Is it safe to drink expired orange juice?

 - Can you freeze grapefruit juice and grapefruits?